Jerry Layne: Injuries

 On August 18, 2006, Layne was the plate umpire for a game between the Atlanta Braves and the Florida Marlins.
 In the 8th inning, he was struck by the barrel of a broken bat swung by the Marlins' Hanley Ramírez.
 Layne's injury delayed the game for 13 minutes, and he was carted off the field.
 X-rays were negative and Layne escaped serious injury, suffering only a bruised jaw.

-On June 7, 2008, Layne was the plate umpire where he sustained a mild concussion when he was hit by a foul ball in the top of the third inning of a game between the New York Yankees and Kansas City Royals.
+On June 7, 2008, Layne was the plate umpire when he sustained a mild concussion from being hit by a foul ball in the top of the third inning of a game between the New York Yankees and Kansas City Royals.

 While serving as the plate umpire during a June 2012 game between the Minnesota Twins and the Cincinnati Reds, Layne was struck in the side of the head by a piece of Devin Mesoraco's broken bat.
 Layne would leave the game, being replaced behind the plate by Bob Davidson.

 On April 19, 2016, Layne injured his right leg after jumping and landing awkwardly while attempting to avoid being hit by a batted ball.

 During the 2016 season, Layne was forced to leave three different games early while umpiring home plate, due to being struck in the head by foul balls or errant pitches.

 On April 19, 2018, Layne was the home plate umpire between the Boston Red Sox and Los Angeles Angels.
 He exited the game in the bottom of the first inning after a foul ball by Mike Trout hit him in his right arm near his elbow and biceps.

 On April 28, 2021, Layne was the home plate umpire between the Boston Red Sox and New York Mets.
 He exited the game in the bottom of the third inning after a foul ball hit him in the head.